Grants for student groups

 To claim funding, submit the claim electronically to mfsc@concordia.ca.
 Please note that payment can take up to six (6) weeks.

-- Receipts for reimbursement must be submitted no later than one month after the conclusion of the conference/retreat/event or by April 1, 2025, which ever date is earlier.
+- A complete request for reimbursement, with all supporting documents, must be submitted no later than one month after the conclusion of the conference/retreat/event or by April 1 of the fiscal year, whichever date is earlier.

-- The request for reimbursement must be accompanied by
+A complete request for reimbursement must be accompanied by:

-- Any pictures, videos or copies of publications created in the context of the project, if available
+- Any pictures, videos or copies of publictions created in the context of the project, if available.

 - Only original receipts or high-quality scans will be accepted for reimbursement.